 Japanese drama Confession has been pulled from release following allegations of sexual abuse against director Hideo Sakaki.

-Accusations from several actresses were published yesterday (March 9) in weekly magazine Shukan Bunsham.
+Accusations from several actresses were published yesterday (March 9) in weekly magazine Shukan Bunshun.
 No legal charges have been filed against Sakaki.

 However, the release of Confession – scheduled for March 25 by distributor Ark Entertainment – has been postponed indefinitely and a statement on the film’s official website said: “As a result of discussions with related parties regarding this work directed by Hideo Sakaki, the release of the movie Mitsugetsu [Confession’s Japanese title] is temporarily suspended.
 The future is undecided.

 “We sincerely apologise for the inconvenience caused to customers and related parties who have been waiting for the release of this work.”

 Sakaki also published an apology while maintaining that any relationships he had were consensual.

 Osaka Asian Film Festival has also announced that its upcoming screenings of the drama have been cancelled.